zx80/cachetools-utils/docs/EXPLANATIONS.md

 performance issues when accessing the storage tier, in term of latency, throughput and resource usage.

+## Cache Hierarchy

+In a modern web or mobile application, caching may take place at multiple levels to hide the fundamental sluggishness of network and database/disk accesses to permanent, reliable and transactional storage, mostly due to
+latency:

+- at the web application level, `SWR` and `redux` are libraries designed to hide the latency of accessing remote datai, et by providing _stale_ data while waiting for updates or keeping a local state.
+- at the web browser level, honoring HTTP `Cache-Control` headers helps the application avoiding actual HTTP request.
+- at the HTTP server/proxy level, response may be cached with specific modules, such as `mod_cache` for Apache.
+- at the server application level, say a Python Flask back-end in Python, CacheTools and CacheToolsUtils can help maintain efficient data accesses, possibly using multilevel in-memory distributed caches such as Redis or Memcached.
+- at the application architectural level, services such as elasticache can hide data accesses and indexing, in effect replicating the entire underlying database.
+- within the database itself, accesses to raw data are cached in shared memory, both at the OS and database level.
+- at the the hardware level, storage can benefit from différent levels of caches.

 ## Shared Cache

 A convenient setup is to have *one* shared cache storage tier at the